 - Studying with disability at WUR

-Please note that approving some types of accommodations can require some time, so you are highly advised to contact the host institution 6 weeks prior to course exam dates.
+Please note that approving some types of accommodations can require some time, so you are highly advised to contact the host institution during the first week of the course.

 What will happen with my grades, and will they be transferred to my degree?